Carlocktography/QGIS_NA_2020_SLYR/README.md

 Other tips, tricks, and future developments will likely be covered as well.
 I will be working with Nyall Dawson on the content and scope, so this is my best projection as of now.
 I will provide updates if it changes.

+# Requested Talking Points
+*Kurt Meneke*
+I think the sheer number of symbology and layout features/improvements that have been developed as a result of SLYR is interesting, and worth a mention.